goldendemise/cloud-infra-sentinel/README.md

 5) Frequency of metric collection
 6) Frequency of sending metrics

-It might be useful to parse information from sysstat related tools ultimately, but initially this will only measure disk utilization, memory utilization, and CPU load
+None of this should depend on system utilities.
+More research would be required to measure single threading issues and the like